-Credits: 4 (Fee Required) Prerequisite(s): Theory II
+Department: Fine Arts Program: Music Credits: 4 (Fee Required) Prerequisite(s): Theory II Prerequisite Note(s): MUS 152 Theory II with a minimum grade of C.

 This course is a continuation of comprehensive musicianship commenced in Theory I and II.
 Further development of melodic, harmonic, and rhythmic dictation, sight-singing and harmonization will occur.
 This course also includes an introduction to counterpoint, form and analysis and modern compositional technique.